simpeg/simpeg/docs/content/user-guide/how-to-guide/choosing-solvers.rst

 The default solver
 ------------------

-We can use :func:`simpeg.utils.get_default_solver` to obtain the best default solver available for our system:
+We can use :func:`simpeg.utils.get_default_solver` to obtain the a reasonable default solver available for our system:

 .. code:: python